Bio

 Sofía started playing music using the Suzuki method, and quickly fell in love with classical music.
 At thirteen, she was awarded 2nd place in the Danbury Symphony Orchestra Concerto Competition for her performance of Ravel’s “Tzigane.”
 She later joined the Danbury Symphony Orchestra as a first violinist for the 2014-2015 season, simultaneously playing for the Community Orchestra, in which she played double bass for six years.
 She has participated in masterclasses with renowned artists including Pamela Frank, PUBLIquartet, Jaime Laredo, and Sirena Huang.
 After moving away from classical study in highschool, she branched out to perform in bluegrass, jazz, and folk genres, playing the main stages of major bluegrass and music festivals in the northeast with various ensembles.

 At age seventeen, Sofía was accepted to the Berklee College of Music on scholarship, and was honored to receive the Fletcher Bright award in her freshman year.
 During her time at Berklee, she studied and performed as part of the American Roots Music Program, as well as had the opportunity to study with musical heavy-weights such as Howard Levy, Noam Pikelny, Stuart Duncan, Bruce Molsky, Tony Trischka, Greg Liszt, and Matt Glaser among others.
-In her sophomore year Sofía co-founded bluegrass band The Ruta Beggars which has gone on to win the 2019 Thomas Point Beach band competition, open for major artists such as Lyle Lovett and Ricky Skaggs, and perform a commissioned Bluegrass Concerto at Freshgrass Festival which featured Sofía as soloist.
+In her sophomore year Sofía co-founded bluegrass band The Ruta Beggars which went on to win the 2019 Thomas Point Beach band competition, open for major artists such as Lyle Lovett and Ricky Skaggs, and perform a commissioned Bluegrass Concerto at Freshgrass Festival which featured Sofía as soloist.
+Expanding into new musical territory, Sofía performed and recorded three albums with modern jazz and latin-inspired band Acoustic Nomads, and later recorded Sirika, an album of Venezuelan and Argentinian folkloric music.

 As she finished up her bachelor’s of music, Sofía was selected as one of the sixteen participants for the Acoustic Music Seminar at the Savannah Music Festival in 2020 and the following year was the recipient of the Freshgrass Fiddle Award.
-She has continued frequenting festival stages, currently performing in Boston-based modern stringband groups: Jacob’s Ladder, a group blending contemporary Jewish music with traditional American roots music; and Acoustic Nomads, a group combining North and South American folk and jazz elements to create a vibrant, modern sound.
+She has continued frequenting festival stages, concert venues, and private events, currently performing in Jacob’s Ladder, a group blending contemporary Jewish music with traditional American roots music.

-In addition to her active performing life in these bands, Sofía frequently performs and does session work for other musicians, and enjoys sharing her joy of music by teaching workshops and lessons online and at her home in Cambridge, MA.
+In addition to her active performing life, Sofía frequently performs and does session work for other artists, and enjoys sharing her joy of music by teaching workshops and lessons online and at her home in Cambridge, MA.
 She has registered training in the Suzuki method for violin, and loves passing on musical traditions of fiddling to her students.
+Passionate about the local Suzuki community, she also serves on the board of Suzuki Association of Massachusetts.
+Sofía is currently pursuing a master’s degree in ethnomusicology at Tufts University, focusing her studies on Jewish-American folk traditions.